Diamond Harbour subdivision

-Diamond Harbour subdivision is an administrative subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Diamond Harbour subdivision is an administrative subdivision of South 24 Parganas district in the Indian state of West Bengal.

+Overview

+Diamond Harbour subdivision is a rural subdivision with patches of urbanization.
+Only 14.61% of the population lives in the urban areas and an overwhelming 85.39% lives the rural areas.
+The entire district is situated in the Ganges Delta.
+The eastern part of the district is a flat plain area with small towns, many in clusters and the western part, located on the east bank of the Hooghly River, is covered by the Kulpi-Diamond Harbour Plain, which is 5–6 metres above sea level.
+Archaeological excavations at Deulpota and Harinarayanpur, on the bank of the Hooghly River indicate the existence of human habitation more than 2,000 years ago.

 Subdivisions

 South 24 Parganas district is divided into five administrative subdivisions:

 26.04% of the total population of South 24 Parganas district live in Diamond Harbourr subdivision.

 Administrative units

 Diamond Harbour subdivision has 11 police stations, 9 community development blocks, 9 panchayat samitis, 99 gram panchayats, 890 mouzas, 839 inhabited villages, 1 municipality and 35 census towns.
 The municipality is at Diamond Harbour.
 The census towns are: